Who’s That Voice in Your Head? Understanding Your Inner Critic

 “This doesn’t have to be perfect to be meaningful.”

-Use the friend test: If you wouldn’t say it to someone you care about, it probably doesn’t belong in your own mind either.
+Use the friend test: If it's not something you would say to a friend, it doesn't belong in your mind either.

 ✏️ Try This:

-Write a letter from your future self—five years from now, wiser and steadier—back to the you who’s struggling today.
+Write a letter from your future self—five years down the line, wiser and steadier—back to the you who’s struggling today.
 What would they say?

 The Body Remembers the Critic Too